WFCW Traffic Study

 Was there some type of survey or study that factualizes these assumptions?

 How was this determination made?
-Was there an audit of all of the drivers who use our streets and the classification thereof?
+Was there an audit of all of the drivers who use our streets and the classifications thereof?

 Where is the study that proves out these facts?